laher/fuzzymenu.vim/README.md

 Fuzzymenu entries are intended to be easy to search for:

-* You can search using the name of the item (which may be specified by 'general IDE terminology' AND 'vim terminology').
+* You can search using the name of the item (which may be specified by 'general IDE terminology' AND 'vim terminology'. e.g. 'search buffers' vs 'Find in open files').
-  * e.g. `
 * search using part of the command name which will be executed.
-* Search by entry [tags].e.g. 'search buffers' vs 'Find in open files'
+* Search by entry [tags].
 * If you want to search for a combination of these, then order is important - `[tag]name :command`.

+### 3. Types of menu item

+fuzzymenu items can use one of three types of invocation.
+The menu shows the definitions, which are searchable:

+* Commands, e.g. `:Helptags`
+* Function calls, e.g. `:call func#name()`
+* normal mode input sequences, e.g. `normal: ggVG`

 ## Bundled menu items